-- 2. Use the Sun Solaris pkgadd program, to install the MQSeries client software by carrying out the following procedure: - a.
-Type pkgadd -d /cdrom/mqclient/solaris/mqs500.img. - b.
+- Use the Sun Solaris pkgadd program, to install the MQSeries client software by carrying out the following procedure: - a.
+Type pkgadd -d /cdrom/mqclient/solaris/mqs510.img. - b.
 You are prompted for a list of components to be installed.
 Select the ones you require if you want to install all the components, select all.

-See "Components for AIX" on page 40 for details.
+See "Components for AIX" on page 35 for details.

 The component MQSeries Client for Java should be installed only if you have Java 1.1.1 (or later compatible) runtime code on your machine.
-Also you require version 2.5.1 of the Solaris Operating System plus the following patches: 103566-08, 103600-13, 103640-08.
+You also require version 2.6 or later of the Sun Solaris operating system.